gil--/gatsby-starter-shopify-app/README.md

 | shop | string | shopify.myshopify.com |
 | createdAt | timestamp | |
 | updatedAt | timestamp | |

+Note, because some of the Firebase functions such as /graphql and /callback make outside requests to Shopify API, you must use a non-free plan such as the "Pay-as-you-go" which includes the free plan tier.
+You will see an error in your Firebase functions logs saying *"Billing account not configured.
+External network is not accessible and quotas are severely limited.
+Configure billing account to remove these restriction."*

 ## API Layer